zkytony/robotdev/README.md

 ## Docker
 By default, we assume you use ROS Noetic on Ubuntu 20.04.
 If you are using a different version of ROS, please use the Docker container for that ROS version.

 For example, to start the container for robotdev using ROS Kinetic:

 1. Build the docker image.
 Replace 'kaiyu' to the username of yourself on your host machine.
+   Update the 'password' as well.
     ```
     # assume you are at the repository's root
-    docker build -f Dockerfile.kinetic -t robotdev:kinetic --build-arg hostuser=kaiyu.
+    docker build -f Dockerfile.kinetic\
+        -t robotdev:kinetic\
+        --build-arg hostuser=kaiyu\
+        --rm\
+        .
     ```
+    The `--rm` option is for you to more conveniently rebuild the image.

     If you run `docker images`, you should see:
      ```